All Episodes

 The lowest level.

-And one of the ironies of expanding job prospects, this mostly, you know, during Oba uh Barack Obama's presidency, black unemployment was in double digits, hitting a high mark of 16.8% in March of 2010.
+And one of the ironies of expanding job prospects, this mostly, you know, during Barack Obama's presidency, black unemployment was in double digits, hitting a high mark of 16.8% in March of 2010.

-And between July of 08 and February of 2015, the black unemployment rate was above 10%.
+And between July of 2008 and February of 2015, the black unemployment rate was above 10%.

-And I know that you know there's a disconnect.
+And I know that, you know, there's a disconnect.

 I know every single time that we have in this country a race like we have in the Commonwealth of Virginia today.